jenwilson521/benchmark_PathFX/README.md

 # Usage

 Running the script with no arguments or -h will give an overview of each of the arguments.
 The first time you run the script it will ask for paths to v1 and v2 of [PathFX](https://github.com/jenwilson521/PathFX).
 To get version 1.0 and 2.0 clone the respective branches.
+Whenever a test is ran it prints that specific test's output to the terminal window, and compiles all the tests to a .xls in the results folder next to the compare_versions.py.
+The spreadsheets in the results folder are used for calculating the droupouts.

 ### Compare specific drugs (--drugs)